OLunar/AnimeTracker-V2/README.md

 ## Features

 - Add and categorize anime as "Watched," "In Progress," "Dropped," or "Plan to Watch"
+- View your lists on seperate tabs depending on where you categorized the show.
 - Offline support with service worker
 - Responsive design with MaterializeCSS

+## Updates
+- Created an offline.html
+- Made it more visible compared to the first version.

 ## Installation